 Momentum

 As you start heading toward a big hill you want to climb, try getting your speed up.
-It’s important to have enough momentum to take you all the way to the top of the hill.
-Sometimes that’s not possible, but if you have even a small straight away or wide corner, take advantage.
+It’s important to have enough momentum to take you to the top of the hill.
+Sometimes that’s not possible, but if you have even a small straight-away or wide corner, take advantage.
 Get on that throttle and get some momentum behind you as you start the climb.

 Shift

 You have to be smooth with the clutch and shift at the right time.
 If you don’t shift correctly at the right times it could slow your speed and momentum and you won’t make it to the top.
-Shift too early, and you won’t have the power needed to continue the climb.
+Shift too early, and you will need more power to continue the climb.
 This is even more important in deeper soil, which is already working against you as it is.

 Throttle